Shower Won’t Stop Running: Causes and Fixes

 1. Loose faucet

-At times, the shower faucet won’t turn off since the screw in the handle is either broken or loose.
-Other times, the shower faucet won’t turn off all the way since it’s stuck or loose hence it keeps slipping off.
-If you notice that the shower faucet won’t turn on no matter how many times you turn it, a loose or stuck faucet screw is the reason.
+Sometimes, the shower faucet won’t turn off since the screw in the handle is broken or loose.
+Other times, the shower faucet won’t turn off all the way since it’s stuck or loose and keeps slipping off.
+If you notice that the shower faucet won’t turn on no matter how often you turn it, a loose or stuck faucet screw is the reason.

 2. Faulty cartridge or valve

-A shower cartridge has the role of regulating the flow and temperature of the water as you turn the handle.
-A shower valve also regulates the flow and temperature of the water and the two are used interchangeably.
+A shower cartridge regulates the flow and temperature of the water as you turn the handle.
+A shower valve also regulates the water’s flow and temperature, and the two are used interchangeably.

 How do you fix a shower that won’t stop running?